-Character Zone 1: Main thoroughfare - High Street, Academy Road and Churchgate

-High Street is very wide.
+Character Zone 1: Main thoroughfare - High Street, Academy Road and Churchgate High Street is very wide.
 The width includes a central space; and along either side of the street are many individually prominent buildings facing onto that space.
 The building line is staggered; the buildings vary in scale and architectural style; there are varied roofscape heights with open views to the hills beyond.
-Character Zone 2: Tributary development - Well street, Church Street, Eastgate, Mansfield Place, Holm Street

-In contrast to the wide High Street, the tributaries off the main thoroughfare are generally narrow and winding.
+Star Hotel on High Street, 1860, which is considered to be the narrowest hotel in Britain Character Zone 2: Tributary development - Well street, Church Street, Eastgate, Mansfield Place, Holm Street In contrast to the wide High Street, the tributaries off the main thoroughfare are generally narrow and winding.
 The plot width is also narrow and the building line continuous, making this part of the town considerably denser and more compact.
 This is linked to the mediaeval feu pattern that appears to have survived the redevelopment of much of the town centre.

-View on Eastgate showing the street frontages broken up into vertical, narrow strips
+View on Eastgate showing the street frontages